adambennett/StS-DuelistMod/roadmap.md

 - Spire With Friends
     - Add Challenge Mode selector to lobby menu
     - Check for other possible supporting options that can be added
+    - Check modes other than Co-Op to ensure starting deck is properly supported in any mode